ibm-cloud-docs/dl/faqs.md

 You can review answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link Dedicated.
 {:shortdesc}

-## How does the new Direct Link differ from Direct Link Classic?
+## How does the new Direct Link differ from Direct Link on Classic?
 {: #differentiators}
 {: faq}